ding-lab/VirusScan/README.md

 and accurate detection of known viruses from NGS data [1].
 It works on LSF job scheduler.

 It was developed from VirusHunter pipeline, which focuses on identification of novel viruses for 454 reads.
-Compared to VirusHunter pipeline, VirusScan can work on Illlumina WGS, WES and RNA-Seq data and can return the discovery of known viruses from sequencing data very fast.
+Compared to VirusHunter pipeline, VirusScan can work on Illlumina WGS, WES and RNA-Seq data and can fastly return the discovery result of known viruses.

 Dependencies: